sri-arjuna/SSE-CLA/ReadMe.md

 # Installation:
 * Download file
 * Extract to \<My Games\>\Skyrim \<Version\>\SKSE
+* Make sure you have at least Python 3.3 installed on your system

 ----

 # Usage:
-* Drag & Drop logfile/s onto the python file.
+* Double click on the python file.
-* Read result
+* Double click on the generated reports.
 * Fix issues
 * Profit